cyberbotics/webots/docs/discord/technical-questions.md

 Anyone know much about Physics Plugins and the library functions available?

-Why does the Y axis point up into the sky?
-Should that not be the Z axis?
+Why does the y-axis point up into the sky?
+Should that not be the z-axis?

 ##### Olivier Michel [cyberbotics] 04/15/2020 18:09:02
 It may just slow down the simulation.